 I have been creating handmade ornaments since I was very young.
-By the time she was 10, I was making felt Christmas tree ornaments for all of my family.
-There were no craft shows in my town back then, so I used felt and fabric remnants in my mother’s fabric drawer to make teddy bears, stockings, Mr. & Mrs. Clause, reindeer - and even John, Paul, George and Ringo - The Beatles!
+By the time I was 10, I was making felt Christmas tree ornaments for all of my family.
+There were no craft stores in my town back then, so I used felt and remnants in my mother’s fabric drawer to make teddy bears, stockings, Mr. & Mrs. Clause, reindeer - and even John, Paul, George and Ringo - The Beatles!

 In the mid-70’s, I sold my first crafts to a local hospital gift shop.
 I used hollow chicken eggs to create every animal I could think of.
 With felt, colored paper, markers, and glue, I made pelicans, bears, giraffes, deer and even peacocks and crocodile.
 The creatures were made to stand upright or hung on a branch.
 I thought I was making “a killing” at 50 cents per ornament!

 In 1979, I was introduced to the calligraphy style of handwriting in an eighth-grade art class.
 I really enjoyed it so I was able to make poster signs for my dad’s business, addressed invitations for family and friends, and eventually did my own high school graduation announcements using a calligraphy kit my parents bought me.
 It was that love of calligraphy that later inspired me to personalize my glass ornaments.